 Option #1 – The Conventional Way.
 You call to schedule an appointment in the same way you would any physician appointment.
 You then take time from work or other important activities and drive to the hearing aid office where you’ll easily spend a couple hours going through their process.
 Their process involves having your hearing tested in a conventional small sound booth and then being presented several options of hearing aids to buy.
 That doesn’t even cover all the follow-up trips you would have to make if you ordered hearing aids.
 And we haven’t mentioned the cost.
 Most people spend between $4,000 and $6,000 for a pair of hearing aids this way.
 To be fair, there are some people with more severe or medically involved hearing loss who need to see a hearing professional in person, but we believe we have created a more efficient and modern approach and that people should have options.

 Option #2 – The Eargo Way.
 Click on eargo.com, or call 1-800-734-7603 to speak with a Personal Hearing Guide or hearing professional.
 Through a series of questions focused on your lifestyle and perceived hearing ability, we help you decide if an Eargo device is an appropriate option for you.
 Our hearing professionals can even review a hearing test with you if you have one.
 Once Eargo is deemed to be a great option, you can order your Eargo devices without leaving your home or taking time out of your busy schedule.
-Within a couple days, they’ll arrive at your home to begin your 45-day trial period.
+Within a couple days, they’ll arrive at your home.
 It’s at this time you’ll begin your series of telehealth consultations with one of our Personal Hearing Professionals to help you get started with your Eargo devices enjoy better hearing.
 No waiting, no driving in traffic – just an easy solution to improve your hearing.